lsaltz/internship_summer_2023/README.md

 - And: [PyK4A](https://github.com/etiennedub/pyk4a)

 # TODO:
+- Image annotations for model
 - Test camera to confirm conversion between depth data and meters
 - Implement loop to manage all files that need to be tested
 - Implement loop to manage multiple frames from video footage
-- Combine all cylinder files into one